2025–26 Norwich City F.C. season

-The 2025–26 season is the 124th season in the history of Norwich City, and their fourth consecutive season in the Championship.
-In addition to the domestic league, the club will also compete in the season's editions of the FA Cup and the EFL Cup.
+The 2025–26 season was the 124th season in the history of Norwich City, and their fourth consecutive season in the Championship.
+In addition to the domestic league, the club also competed in the season's editions of the FA Cup and the EFL Cup.

 Managerial changes

 On 8 November, Liam Manning was sacked as head coach following the 2–1 home defeat to Leicester City.
 He lasted seventeen games in charge and had a win ratio of 17.65%.
 Ten days later, Philippe Clement was announced as the new head coach on a deal until the end of the 2028–29 season.